sporyon/dotnix-core/README.md

 Setting the node key will cause the validator to be started.
 If the validator is already running with a different key, it will be restarted to use the newly supplied one instead.
-The key is stored peristently, i.e. it will survive reboots, cauing the validator to start automatically.
+The key is stored persistently, i.e. it will survive reboots, causing the validator to start automatically.

 To remove the node key again, call